 Client: Coastal San Luis Resource Conservation District

 NOAA Fisheries Recovery Plan for steelhead populations lists Pismo Creek as a high priority system for the recovery of the South Central California Coast Steelhead ESU.
 Limiting factors to their continued survival in the Pismo Creek Watershed are water withdrawals and fish passage barriers.
 One of the most significant fish passage barriers in the lower portion of the system is a Union Pacific Railroad Crossing that blocks all life stages of steelhead under all flow conditions.
 Incision downstream of the concrete culvert railroad crossing has resulted in a 12 foot drop over the concrete structure along with a broad concrete apron through the culvert itself that creates shallow flow under most discharges.
-A series of Denil fish ladders was installed at the site in the 1980's but has proven to be ineffective at providing fish passage and requires constant maintenance from debris and bedload.
+A series of Denil fish ladders were installed at the site in the 1980’s but has proven to be ineffective at providing fish passage and requires constant maintenance from debris and bedload.